Here’s a few things we think you should know.

 You can also request deletion of any of your project files at any time.
 In those cases, we’ll send you a signed confirmation that we’ve deleted all copies of your work.

 We store files because we find that clients often come back and want work re-adapted, or altered for future projects.
 Sometimes, it’s just that a 3rd party client changes their mind further down the line, so keeping things on file makes sense.
 However:

 Storage of files is not offered as part of the project service, and we can’t take responsibility for lost data for any reasons.
-Once projects have been approved, and files have been made available to download from GrabCAD, it’s the clients responsibility to store them.
+Once projects have been approved, and files have been made available to download, we recommend that you download them straight away, and arrange for their storage locally.
 You can download files as many times as you like while they’re available, and we recommend burning a copy to disk as a backup.